sahuguet/sahuguet.github.io/index.md

 * most recent CV

 ## User-facing products I have launched

+### ZXing (open source 1D/2D barcode image processing for Android)
+When I stated at Google coming from Bell Labs, I was very curious and excited about the QR-code technology.
+I played a few existing solutions ...
+I convinced some Google software engineers to work on generic library as a 20% project.
+Inspired the development of [Google Lens](https://lens.google.com/).

 ### GOOG-411 (Google, 2007)
 GOOG-411 (or Google Voice Local Search) was a telephone service launched by Google in 2007, that provided a speech-recognition-based business directory search, and placed a call to the resulting number in the United States or Canada.[1]
 The service was accessible via a toll-free telephone number.